Mtetev/TelCom/README.md

 # Project Name
 > TelCom is a landing page for a fictional telecommunication company.

-See live demo at TODO: ADD LINK
+See live demo at: https://mtetev.github.io/TelCom/

 ## Table of contents
 * [Screenshots](#screenshots)